Category: Informational Text

 Automated Readability Index: 5.8

-The Christmas carol, Silent Night, is one of the world’s most well known Christmas songs.
+In this informational text lesson, students will learn about Christmas carol, Silent Night, which is one of the world’s most well-known Christmas songs.
 Written in 1816 by an Austrian priest named Father Josef Mohr, it has since been translated into more than 140 different languages and was even sung as part of the ‘Christmas Truce’ during World War I in 1914.
 Historic facts like these are included in this informational text.

 Whether you are simply looking for informational text resources or you are studying landforms, if your teaching grades 5th-8th, this resource is perfect!
 The resource includes 25 reading pages with questions about a given landform.
 Questions include both short answer and true/false.